DHTMLX/docs-todolist/docs/api/events/checktask_event.md

 ### Description

-@short: fires when a task is marked as completed
+@short: Fires when a task is marked as completed

 ### Usage